TinuCH1976/link-library/readme.txt

 === Link Library ===
 Contributors: jackdewey
 Donate link: http://yannickcorner.nayanna.biz/wordpress-plugins/link-library
-Tags: link, list, page, library, AJAX, RSS, feeds, inline Requires at least: 2.7
+Tags: link, list, page, library, AJAX, RSS, feeds, inline, search, paging Requires at least: 2.7
-Tested up to: 2.8.3
+Tested up to: 2.8.4
 Stable tag: trunk

 The purpose of this plugin is to add the ability to output a list of link categories and a complete list of links with notes and descriptions.

 == Description ==

+** New to version 2.5: The Configuration Panel is now under the Settings section of the Wordpress Admin. ** ** Version 2.5 also adds the ability to search through your links and to display results using pagination **

 This plugin is used to be able to create a page on your web site that will contain a list of all of the link categories that you have defined inside of the Links section of the Wordpress administration, along with all links defined in these categories.
 The user can select a sub-set of categories to be displayed or not displayed.
 Link Library also offers a mode where only one category is shown at a time, using AJAX queries to load other categories based on user input.